vertexproject/synapse/docs/synapse/devguide.rst

 Basics
 ------

 A Cortex allows developers to implement and load custom modules by extending the ``synapse.lib.module.CoreModule`` class.
-These modules can be used to customize a Cortex in several ways:
+A ``CoreModule`` can be used to customize a Cortex in many ways, including:

 * Data Model Extensions
 * Custom Storm Commands